CoolV1994/Minecraft-Service/README.md

 # Minecraft Server Script
 Easily control your Minecraft server in Linux

-# Installation (1 Server)
-Copy file `server.sh` your server folder.
-Ex: `/home/minecraft/Survival`

-With your shell, use command `chmod +x /home/minecraft/Survival/server.sh` to mark the file as executable.

-Then use command `ln -s /home/minecraft/Survival/server.sh /bin/minecraft` to make a shortcut in /bin.

-You can now control your Minecraft server by using the simple command `minecraft`.

-Then use command `ln -s /home/minecraft/Survival/server.sh /etc/init.d/minecraft` to make a shortcut in `/etc/init.d`.

-Your Minecraft network is now a Linux service, you can use this to start your server automatically on reboots, etc...

-Example: To start your server, use command `minecraft start`.

-Use `minecraft` with no arguments for a list of commands.

-Any command not handled by this script will be passed on to the minecraft server.

-Example: The command `minecraft say Hello everybody!` will send a message to everyone online saying "_Hello everybody!_"

-# Installation (Multiple Servers)
+# Installation
-> ## Recommendations
-> It is recommended that you create a separate folder to store your Spigot.jar, and plugin jars.

-> Then by using shortcuts, create a link for each Jar to its respective folder.

-> This will allow you to simplify things such as updating plugins, and will help save HDD space.

 Copy file `network.sh` to `/home/minecraft` or your user directory.

+Copy and modify file `servers.cfg` to `/home/minecraft`.

-Copy file `server.sh` to each server folder in the network.
-Ex: `/home/minecraft/Survival`
+Copy file `server.sh` to `/home/minecraft` or your user directory.

+Then use command `ln -s /home/minecraft/server.sh /home/minecraft/Survival` to make a shortcut in each server folder in the network.

+Copy and modify file `server.cfg` to `/home/minecraft/Survival` and the rest of your minecraft servers / proxies.

-Copy file `(bungee) server.sh` to your BungeeCord folder.
-Ex: `/home/minecraft/Bungee`
+Note: There is a predefined a `server.cfg` file for BungeeCord servers.
+Just rename `server (bungee).cfg` to `server.cfg` and upload to your BungeeCord folder.

-With your shell, use command `chmod +x /home/minecraft/network.sh` to mark the file as executable.
+With your shell, use command `chmod +x /home/minecraft/network.sh` and `chmod +x /home/minecraft/server.sh` to mark the scripts as executable.

 Also mark each of the server scripts executable.
 Ex: `chmod +x /home/minecraft/Survival/server.sh`